ebzzry/ebzzry.github.io/src/emacs-mail.md

 to be the default location from which emacs looks for init files.
 Take note, that the git command above actually fetches the source code of mu, and you can actually use it to install mu.
-But since, you have your package manager, you'll ignore that.
-Also the location from which the `mu/mu4e/` subdirectory exists from the package manager's installation, varies between systems.
-So, for now, you're only interested with the `mu/mu4e/` subdirectory.
+But since, you have your package manager, you’ll ignore that.
+Also the location from which the `mu/mu4e/` subdirectory exists from the package manager’s installation, varies between systems.
+So, for now, you’re only interested with the `mu/mu4e/` subdirectory.